-Clapboards offer a simple and effective way to create transients that can be synchronized and keeping your project organized.
-You can go one step further by labelling your takes to include take numbers, sound effect name and technical details.
+Clapboards offer a simple and effective way to create transients that can be synchronized and keep your project organized.
+You can go one step further by labeling your takes to include take numbers, sound effect name and technical details.

 - Lapping water in a pan or other vessel

 - Water slowly draining from a hose into a vessel can be used to create running water